 Then, it occurred to me…my sons will break my heart, even if our relationship isn’t abandoned.
 And that’s okay.

-Just because someone stays with you for 50 years doesn’t mean you don’t resent each other, because you’ve been stripping each other of value and abusing each other for half a century.
-(No no, never known a couple like that….or have I?)
+Just because someone stays with you for 50 years doesn’t mean you don’t resent each other.
+Because you’ve been stripping each other of value and abusing each other for half a century.

 It’s not that we need someone to never leave or be away from us.

-It’s more that we need to value our sadness (related to the void left by a man when he’s away or focused on his mission), in order to be in love.
-In order to be feminine.
-In order to be a woman.
+It’s more that we need to value our sadness (sadness related to the void left by a man when he’s away on his mission for example).

 It is your emotion and embodiment of that emotion that inspires his attachment.